theturboturnip/wayw/api.md

 # WAYW API Definition

 ## Videos
-A video is defined as a string with the following parts:
+A video is defined as an object with 4 properties:
-1. The Supplier (Can be `youtube#video`,`twitch#video`,`twitch#stream`.
-YouTube livestreams can be accessed with `youtube#video`.)
-2. "://"
-3. The ID (Either the video ID or the streamer name if it's a livestream)
-4. "/"
-4. [OPTIONAL] The Timestamp in seconds since the start of the video.

-Examples:
-`youtube#video://iPXqJ6zJxjU/` : A YouTube video with ID iPXqJ6zJxjU
-`twitch#video://166499238/209` : A Twitch VOD with ID 166499238, starting 209 seconds in.
-`twitch#stream://shenpai/` : A Twitch livestream from channel Shenpai.
+1. service (string, can be youtube or twitch)
+2. type (string, can be video or stream. can only be stream if the service is twitch)
+3. id (string, the id of the video/vod/streamer being watched)
+4. timestamp (int, the number of seconds in to resume from)

 ## Playback State
 The state of playback is returned from the server as a JSON object which can have the following attributes: